Kong/docs.konghq.com/app/_hub/kong-inc/acme/_index.md

 * Added the `account_key` configuration parameter
 * Added the `config.storage_config.redis.namespace` configuration parameter.
-  The namespace will be concatenated as a prefix of key and is default to empty string `""` for backward compatibility. namespace can be any string that isn't prefixed with any of the reserved words.
+  The namespace will be concatenated as a prefix of the key.
+The default is an empty string (`""`) for backward compatibility.
+The namespace can be any string that isn't prefixed with any of the [Kong reserved words](/konnect/reference/labels/).

 {% endif_plugin_version %}